awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example3.md

 1. User in Account A verifies by accessing objects in the bucket, regardless of who owns them\.

 For this example, you need two accounts\.
 The following table shows how we refer to these accounts and the administrator users in these accounts\.
-In this walkthrough, you don't use the account root credentials, according to the recommended IAM guidelines\.
+In this walkthrough, you don't use the account root user credentials, according to the recommended IAM guidelines\.
 For more information, see [About using an administrator user to create resources and grant permissions](example-walkthroughs-managing-access.md#about-using-root-credentials)\.
 Instead, you create an administrator in each account and use those credentials in creating resources and granting them permissions\.

 | AWS account ID | Account referred to as | Administrator in the account  |